sruthi-vaskuri/Maze-ML/README.md

 - This is a maze game with Audio.
 - We can play maze game with Audio. (i.e, by saying left,right,up and down)
 ### The existing model :
- - we can play maze ame with buttons i.e Arrow keys
+ - we can play maze Game with buttons i.e Arrow keys

 ### What included in this..?
  - By this model we can play game with our voice.